API Reference

 • is_optional – Whether the original type was an Optional.

-class typed_settings.cli_utils.TypeHandler(*args, **kwargs)[source]#
+class typed_settings.cli_utils.TypeHandler(*args, **kwargs)[source]

 Protocol: Callbacks for the TypeArgsMaker that provide framework specific arguments for various classes of CLI options.

-New in version 2.0.0.
+Added in version 2.0.0.

 Return a dict that maps specialized handlers for certain types (e.g., enums or datetimes.